hooman650/BioModelChecker/README.md

 Please see the ```BioMC-usermanual.pdf``` for a detailed instructions how to replace ```classpath.txt``` and ```jxbrowser```.
 BioMC already comes with several benchmarks in  ```.json ``` format that could be used to get familiar with the tool.

 ## Related Publications:
 [1] H. Sedghamiz, M. Morris, TJK.
 Travis, D. Whitley, G. Broderick.
-"Bio-ModelChecker: Using Bounded Constraint Satisfaction to Seamlessly Integrate Observed Behavior with Prior Knowledge of Biological Networks".
-(Preprint-2018)
+"Bio-ModelChecker: Using Bounded Constraint Satisfaction to Seamlessly Integrate Observed Behavior with Prior Knowledge of Biological Networks" (Preprint-2018).

 [[2] H. Sedghamiz, W. Chen, M. Rice, D. Whitley, Gordon Broderick.
 "Selecting Optimal Models Based on Efficiency and Robustness in Multi-valued Biological Networks".
 In 2017 IEEE 17th International Conference on Bioinformatics and Bioengineering (BIBE).] (https://ieeexplore.ieee.org/document/8251289/).

 [[3] H. Sedghamiz, M. Morris, TJK.
 Travis, D. Whitley, G. Broderick.
 "High-fidelity discrete modeling of the HPA axis: a study of regulatory plasticity in biology".
 In BMC Systems Biology 1-12-76, 2018] (https://bmcsystbiol.biomedcentral.com/articles/10.1186/s12918-018-0599-1).

 [[4] How text mining is changing the way we tackle chronic disease.
 Elsevier Connect, 2017](https://www.elsevier.com/connect/how-text-mining-is-changing-the-way-we-tackle-chronic-disease).

 ## Acknowledgement